Dehydrated Orange Slices

-Dehydrated orange slices and other dried citrus infuse their fragrant perfumes to make a perfect garnish for your cocktail.
+Dehydrated orange slices and other dried citrus infuse their fragrant perfumes to make a perfect garnish for your dry martini or other favorite cocktail.
 Or use your dried orange slices for a garland or decoration for your winter table.

 Backstory

-This recipe for dehydrated oranges was developed for the 52 weeks of baking challenge (week 3: garnish).
+This recipe for dehydrated oranges was developed for the 52 weeks of cocktails challenge (week 3: garnish).
 I initially contemplated making vermouth “caviar” after watching Drink Masters on Netflix.
 What fun.

-Did you know … oranges originated in Asia as a domesticated hybrid between the pomelo and mandarin, two of the three original citrus fruits.
-Citrus a bit of an incestuous genus, it seems, as oranges crossed with pomelo then made grapefruit.
-You can read more about citrus genealogy and other crossings here.
+Did you know that oranges originated in Asia as a domesticated hybrid between the pomelo and mandarin, two of the three original citrus fruits?
+Citrus a bit of an incestuous genus, it seems, as oranges were then crossed with pomelo to make grapefruit.
+If you like this sort of thing, this is a great read about citrus genealogy.

 Best oranges for dehydrated orange slices

 Oranges come in a lot of different varieties.
-Seedless oranges are best for making dried orange slices, since seeds will leave large holes.
+Seedless oranges are best for making dried orange slices, since seeds will leave large holes as the oranges dry.

 Navel oranges are a seedless varietal with thick skin and less juice, so they dry well.
 Or mix it up with a pink-fleshed Cara Cara navel orange or even a blood orange or two.